 For those keen on feminist movements or related issues, we suggest that you come and explore our specialised collection by Ana Castro Osório, with over 1,700 titles on these topics.

-Finally, imagine a library where not only can you bring your dog, but also find these animals helping in literacy processes with children.
+Finally, imagine a library where you can find dogs helping in literacy processes with children.
 But stop imagining and come and see for yourself the Belém Library.

 Want to know more?
 Speak to us!